Pravar007/Pravar-BlueStamp-Portfolio/index.md

 # **Mini Tank**

 ## **Milestone Three**
+<iframe width="520" height="293" src="https://www.youtube.com/embed/d-ae45pgoyI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+This third milestone represents full completion of the stock project.
+This means full movement and full functionality of all the sensors on board.
+The robot now is able to be controlled by both bluetooth and a remote, avoid obstacles, follow obstacles, follow light, and display messages on the LED screen mounted to the front.
+The obstacle detection for the avoidance and follow features uses an ultrasonic sensor mounted onto a servo motor.

 ## **Milestone Two**
 <iframe width="520" height="293" src="https://www.youtube.com/embed/A6prT1Q4WG4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>